ayushcodes1729/hackhazards25/README.md

 ## 📎 Resources / Credits

-- APIs or datasets used
+- APIs or datasets used: Groq API used for image to text generation
-- Open source libraries or tools referenced
+- Open source libraries or tools referenced: React-icons, TailwindCSS, Mongoose,etc
 - Acknowledgements

 ---